vippsas/vipps-partner-api/README.md

 # Vipps Partner API PoC

+💥
-💥 DRAFT!
+DRAFT!
 Unfinished work in progress.
-Close to useless except for discussions in and with Vipps. 💥
+Close to useless except for discussions in and with Vipps.
+Initial release planned for April 2022.
+💥

 ----------